Attendees will learn how to relate the nanoscale structural analysis of cells and tissues to their function with special focus on:

 Correlative light and electron microscopy (CLEM) is emerging as a powerful tool for nanoscale structural studies in both the biological and physical sciences.
 However, the challenges associated with obtaining precisely registered images of nanoscale neighborhoods within a sample on multiple microscopes severely limit the adoptability and throughput of CLEM.
-Additionally, the low throughput and lack of robust image analysis lead to CLEM being largely used as a qualitative approach with limited ability to assess structural heterogeneity or identify subtle changes associated with early stages of disease.
-By leveraging the high throughput of the Vutara single molecule localization microscope and taking advantage of structural fiducials / landmarks identifiable via both light and electron microscopy, we have developed indirect CLEM [iCLEM] as a low-cost, high throughput option with extensive quantitative capabilities.
+Additionally, the low throughput and lack of robust image analysis led to CLEM being largely used as a qualitative approach with limited ability to assess structural heterogeneity or identify subtle changes associated with the early stages of disease.
+By leveraging the high throughput of the Vutara single molecule localization microscope and taking advantage of structural fiducials/landmarks, identifiable via both light and electron microscopy, we have developed indirect CLEM (iCLEM) as a low-cost, high throughput option with extensive quantitative capabilities.

 Rengasayee (Sai) Veeraraghavan, Ph.D.